photoprism/photoprism-docs/docs/getting-started/config-files/index.md

 If you use a third-party integration or package, you should find the exact location of the configuration files in the corresponding documentation.

 !!! tldr ""
-    Changes to the [config options](#config-options) always require a restart to take effect.
-Also note that config values changed in the [Advanced Settings](../../user-guide/settings/advanced.md) UI are stored in the `options.yml` file.
-We therefore recommend that you only change it manually while your instance is stopped.
+    Note that changes to the `options.yml` file require a restart to take effect and that [config values changed through the web interface](../../user-guide/settings/advanced.md) will also be saved to this file.
+We therefore recommend that you only edit it manually while your instance is stopped.

 ### File Format ###